dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances.md

 ```csharp
 var db = new DBContext("database-name", "127.0.0.1");
 ```
-you only need to supply the connection parameters to the constructor if you haven't initialized the same datbase connection before in your application. if for example you have done: `await DB.InitAsync(...)` in your app startup, then you can simply do `new DBContext()` without supplying any parameters.
+you only need to supply the connection parameters to the constructor if you haven't initialized the same database connection before in your application. if for example you have done: `await DB.InitAsync(...)` in your app startup, then you can simply do `new DBContext()` without supplying any parameters.

 **Note:**